lmcassidy/macsima-parser/README.md

 ### 2.2 Prepare your data

+Create folder called `data` and put your MACsima .json file(s) into it.

 Copy your `.json` MACSima file to the same folder as this script, or note its path.

 ### 2.3 Run the code